 What do I need a permit for?
 Spring Creek Association requires that you apply for a permit for any structures, fences, or any livestock other than horses.
 Horses are permitted on AR zoned properties at a limit of two (2) per full acre of land.
-You can call the office 753-6295 to get more information.
+Horses and livestock are not allowed in Tracts 106 A, B, C and D. You can call the office 753-6295 to get more information.

-Animals-Livestock & Domestic: No livestock will be permitted in the “R” zones of this Declaration.
+No livestock will be permitted in the “R” zones of this Declaration.
 No livestock, other than horses where permitted, shall be allowed without first having received the approval of the Committee of Architecture.
-Domestic animals such as dogs, cats, or other household pets may be kept provided they are not kept, bred, or maintained for any commercial purposes and are not kept in quantities which create an annoyance or nuisance to the neighborhood.
+Horses and livestock are not allowed in Tracts 106 A, B, C and D. Domestic animals such as dogs, cats, or other household pets may be kept provided they are not kept, bred, or maintained for any commercial purposes and are not kept in quantities which create an annoyance or nuisance to the neighborhood.
 Owners shall confine domestic animals to the limits of their property.

 Also see Elko County Sterling Codifiers 7-2-2 through 7-2-15 regarding Dogs, and Animal Control.

 Please report animals running at large first and foremost to the Animal Control by calling Central Dispatch (775) 777-7300.
 You can make secondary complaints to the Spring Creek Association office by calling (775) 753-6295.

 The Association can place the owner of any loose animal into non-compliance of the Rules & Regulations of the Association, we would require the following information in order to send this notice to the animal owner.
 Please click the button at bottom of page (Nuisance Complaint Procedure) for details needed.
 This information would be required when filing a nuisance complaint of other types as well.